asuri2/CarND-Behavioral-Cloning-P3/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as after 3rd epoch the model started oscillating around 0.014% training loss.
 Also, I used an Adam optimizer so that manually training the learning rate wasn't necessary.

 ### Simulation
 The output.mp4 video shows the working of my architecture.
-Here for every frame the simulator sends the center camera images to the model in backend to get the steering angle which is determined in real-time by processing the image and passing it through the network.
+Here for every frame the simulator sends the center camera image to the model in backend to get the steering angle which is determined in real-time by processing the image and passing it through the network.